All Episodes

 Period.

-Uh he repeatedly used the words extremely careless.
+He repeatedly used the words extremely careless.

-Well, do you see any difference between the words gross negligence and extremely careless?
+Do you see any difference between the words gross negligence and extremely careless?

-I think if you asked me to define it in in layman's terms, that's exactly how I would have defined it.
+I think if you asked me to define it in layman's terms, that's exactly how I would have defined it.

 I mean, there's no question.

-And if you look at the Deputy Attorney General Rosenstein's letter, he lays out exactly why he's done it.
+And if you look at Deputy Attorney General Rosenstein's letter, he lays out exactly why he's done it.

-He's the one who who uh Comey was answering to in DOJ, and as soon as he came in within two weeks, he had that on the president desk saying this is someone who needs to be out.
+And as soon as he came in within two weeks, he had that on the president's desk saying, this is someone who needs to be out.

 So if it took them that long to confirm someone, that's the Democrats and the Senate fault for trying to hold up every confirmation they can.

-And then Jay, what about the reaction?
+And then, Jay, what about the reaction?

-Or, you know, Eric Holder for crying out loud, who served as the deputy attorney general under Bill Clinton, attorney general under Obama, saying that the director's decision was incorrect and violated longstanding justice principles that would negatively affect public trust in both the FBI and the State Department.
+Or, you know, Eric Holder for crying out loud, who served as the Deputy Attorney General under Bill Clinton, Attorney General under Obama, saying that the director's decision was incorrect and violated long-standing justice principles that would negatively affect public trust in both the FBI and the State Department.

-I mean, all of w all of these things come out and every and it goes on from there, and Mukesey and and so many others, you know, all a broad, you know, group of of career justice department people all saying the same thing for different reasons.
+And Mokese and so many others, you know, a broad group of career Justice Department people all saying the same thing for different reasons.

 And that Comey had to go.

-Yeah, well, the fact is this is no Saturday night massacre.
+Yeah, well, the fact is this is no Saturday Night Massacre.

 But let's not forget for a moment why it took place.